khanh-v-nguyen/khanh-v-nguyen/README.md

 -->

 - 💗 I’m a student at Pasadena City College.
-- 😄 Pronouns: She/Her
+- 👩🏻‍💻 Pronouns: She/Her
 - 💻 I’m interested in mobile, web, and game dev.
-- 👩🏻‍💻 I’m currently working on a new website.
+- 🌱 I’m currently working on a new website.
 - 🥐 Fun fact: I love Porto's Cheese Rolls.

+Ask me about any of my projects! 😆